crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

 - compile instance variants to react
-- experimental window
 - reset prop dropdown
 - rename variant
+- alt row color (variant)
 - variants should not be selectable for instances
 - deselect selected variant if outside of content node
-- "prompt" UI
-- ability to rename style
-- instance pane
+- experimental window

   - inherit styles
   - inherited styles must be disabled for variants